VorpalAuth/.github/profile/README.md

 # Vorpal Authentication

-Everything that you need to start developing in the Vorpal Authentication platform can be found in this github organization.
+Everything that you need to start developing on the Vorpal Authentication platform can be found in this github organization.